atom-box/notes/linux-rednotebk.md

 REMOVE all newLINEs !!! tr -d "\n"
-SED to remove based on REGEX match: sed "s_pattern__g" & tr -d "\n" TR break on punctuation:   tr "[:punct:]"  "\n" < file.txt
+SED to remove based on REGEX match: sed "s_pattern__g" & tr -d "\n" TR break on punctuation:   tr "[:punct:]"  "\n" < file.txt tree -I "*module*" -d -D tree -I  -d -D

+"mysql  -- If you find that the mysql output is hard to see (horizontal table structure), you can use the vertical view if you have a small number of records add a BACKSLASH G as in   "select * from orders limit 1 \G"; MYSQL mysql        MySQL [information_schema]> SELECT COLUMN_NAME, TABLE_NAME  FROM COLUMNS where COLUMN_NAME = "sku";
+MYSQL mysql  THIS SOLVED MY ABLE TO LOOK AT ALEX'S STORY   select TABLE_NAME, COLUMN_NAME from INFORMATION_SCHEMA.COLUMNS     where COLUMN_NAME like '%log%'   order by TABLE_NAME\G;

+MYSQL select * from INFORMATION_SCHEMA.COLUMNS     where COLUMN_NAME like '%dc%'   order by TABLE_NAME;
+mysql Lerchs-three-table SELECT ce.*  , enl.* , p.* FROM change_event ce INNER JOIN event_note_log enl ON enl.object_id = ce.object_id INNER JOIN products p  ON p.products_id = ce.object_id WHERE ce.object_type = 'Product' LIMIT 3\G
+history SNEAKY VERSION: fc -l  #   #
+ AWS HAS NO APT:      sudo yum install links console.assert(false, %s %s %s dogs rule, adjective1, adjective2, adjective3);